-User Guide — Patient Risk Adjustment and the Patient Risk Dashboard
+User Guide — Patient Risk Adjustment and the Diagnosis Gaps Dashboard

-This user guide provides a comprehensive overview of patient risk adjustment and reimbursement in athenaClinicals and includes instructions on how to use the Patient Risk dashboard to view and address a patient's diagnosis gaps.
+This user guide provides a comprehensive overview of patient risk adjustment and reimbursement in athenaClinicals and includes instructions on how to use the Diagnosis Gaps dashboard to view and address a patient's diagnosis gaps.

 You can also refer to this user guide for details on:

-- The data included in the Patient Risk dashboard
+- The data included in the Diagnosis Gaps dashboard.

 In the patient chart, click the Problems tab on the left side of the page.
 The Patient Risk score or x Diagnosis Gaps appears at the top of the list.
-Click this link to view the Patient Risk dashboard.
+Click this link to view the Diagnosis Gaps dashboard.

-To update the Patient Risk dashboard, you must have the Clinicals: Edit Chart permission.
+To update the Diagnosis Gaps dashboard, you must have the Clinicals: Edit Chart permission.

 As the healthcare industry moves toward value-based reimbursement, payments are increasingly tied to the type of care provided and the associated clinical outcomes.
 Financial success depends on proper assessment of your patient population's risk level based on their diagnosed conditions.